webdriverio/native-demo-app/docs/CONTRIBUTING.md

 > For more info about React Native please use Google or the [React Native docs](https://facebook.github.io/react-native/)

 ## Building iOS
-Making a iOS build can be done by running the following command `npm run ios.build`.
+Making an iOS build can be done by running the following command `npm run ios.build`.
 The output can be found in `ios/build/Build/Products/Debug-iphonesimulator/`

 ## Building Android
-Making a iOS build can be done by running the following commands
+Making an Android build can be done by running the following commands

 1. `npm run android.clear.build`
 2. `npm run android`, this will install the app and starts building the js.
 Wait until all JS has been compiled
+3. Kill the metro bundler
-3. `npm run android.build.js`
+4. `npm run android.build.js`
-4. `npm run android.debug`
+5. `npm run android.debug`

+The output can be found in `android/app/build/outputs/apk/app-debug.apk`